Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 For him, it’s a chance to enjoy his hobby.
 For me, it’s work for a future project.
 We have four hours to get in, get our shots, and get out.
-Basically, I want to make sure that I’m prepared to get everything on my shot list.
+I want to make sure that I’m prepared to get everything on my shot list.
 If I’m ready, then it shouldn’t be a problem.
 If not, then it’s amazing how quickly you can piss away four hours tweaking a studio lighting setup.

 1: Before the Studio Session

 It seemed very basic, but it’s a large space for us to work.
 As we discussed it outside, we noticed everyone was coming out.
 It seems the power was off.
 Not because of an outage, but because someone forgot to pay the electricity bill.
 It was an oversight, but it ruined the photoshoot.

 I’ll use what they have, but now I also have a list of things that I may want to get before my studio session.
 For instance, I want to use some V-Flats and the studio doesn’t have them.
 Fortunately, a friend of mine is a VP at a large graphics shop in town.
 He tells me they buy Gatorboard by the pallet and asked me to call him tomorrow.
 One more thing off my list.

-Pre-Visualistion Helps Studio Lighting Setup
+2: Pre-Visualisation Helps Studio Lighting Setup

 I never want to rule out spontaneity.
 Just the same, I also don’t want to rely upon it too much.
 It’s like the old SCUBA mantra, “You plan your dive and dive your plan.”
 When I walk into that studio, I have an agenda and I want to be prepared for it.
 That’s the Boy Scout in me.

 Something quirky was happening, though.
 Some of my Elinchrom lights weren’t firing all the time.
 They’d fail to go off, but then I heard the beep as if it just recycled.
 It was very puzzling to me.

-This must be how you know it’s going dead, right?
+This must be how you know it’s going dead.
 Knowing it would happen, I had a replacement battery in my camera bag.
 It turns out that the battery wasn’t dead.
 It’s just that it wasn’t securely seated in the SkyPort.

 If I hadn’t checked my gear to make sure everything was working, I’d be screwed trying to cover things with a single SB-900 flash as my backup.
 That’s not the experience I wanted.
 So a little studio lighting setup practice just saved me a massive panic attack this weekend.

 I have a pretty good idea what studio lighting setup I want and the exposure values I need on my camera to get my shots.
 After all, I can see the exposure values in my previous photographs.
 The shot of Steve up there was one of our test shots last year when we were working out something on a previous photoshoot.
-F/16, ISO 200 and 1⁄160th shutter speed in front of a black wall using my Elinchrom Deep Octa.
+F/16, ISO 200 and 1/160th shutter speed in front of a black wall using my Elinchrom Deep Octa.

 Since I didn’t have a test subject around, I setup my camera on a tripod with a timed release and went through all of the shots.
 I wanted to remind myself about the differences where I placed the light.
 Do I need to feather the light on this type of shot, or get it full blast?
 What ratio do I need between my key light and my rim light?